 Indicator 9.6.2 The FSO plans, constructs, and maintains the infrastructure (roads, skid trails, watercourse crossings, log markets, borrow pits, workshops, and camps) for its forestry operations in accordance with the Code of Practice and Guidelines in order to:

-- a) minimise damage to ecosystems, especially rare, sensitive, or representative ecosystems and genetics; and - take into consideration threatened or other key species, in particular, their migration patterns in the case of fauna. - Monitoring Report (GFC/FMD). - Evidence of compliance with Sections 3.3,4.3.2 and 5.7-8 of the Code of Practice and Guidelines. - Field inspection (infrastructure).
+- a) minimise damage to ecosystems, especially rare, sensitive, or representative ecosystems and genetics; and - b) take into consideration threatened or other key species, in particular, their migration patterns in the case of fauna. - Monitoring Report (GFC/FMD).